iskenxan/BasicWebBrowser/README.md

 # BasicWebBrowser
-This is a basic we browser written in VB.NET and Windows Forms
+This is a basic web browser written in VB.NET and Windows Forms